suffolklibraries/lgc/content/collections/events/participate-woodbridge-23-09.md

     content:
       -
         type: text
-        text: 'These sessions will bring you together with others in your local community, providing an opportunity to take part in activities.
-Sessions last for two hours and refreshments are provided.
-No musical experience is necessary.'
+        text: 'These sessions will bring you together with others in your local community, providing an opportunity to take part in activities. '
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'Sessions last for two hours and refreshments are provided. ' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'No musical experience is necessary.'
 cta: |-
   This event is organised by Britten Pears Arts